ErRos2107/Consultancy-Project-1/README.md

 * Latex

 ## Project Description
 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
-Feel free to number or bullet point things here)
+Feel free to number or bullet point things here).
+Our goal in this report will be to:
++ find a better strategy of the use of serial biomarker for early detection of HCC
++ identify strata of patient that are more vulnerable to HCC development.
++ Analyse if the gender bias stays the same for patients with different aetiologies.

+Ultimately, the project will aim to:
++ present a valid framework in assessing patient's risk of HCC diagnosis using personalised screening test.
++ developed a framework that will aim at constantly update the prediction of the patient's survival probabilities.

 ## Needs of this project